keboola/developers-docs/cli/templates/structure/index.md

 This ID is not set when the configuration is created.
 It will be set when the data app is deployed.

-This ID must be kept during the upgrade of the template to a new version.
+This ID must be kept during the template upgrade to a new version.

-It happens automatically, no extra work is required.
+It happens automatically; no extra work is required.

 ## Next Steps
 - [Jsonnet Files](/cli/templates/structure/jsonnet-files/)